Alexander Stuart Douglas: Life

-He was born in Elgin in northern Scotland on 2 October 1921 and was the son of Robert Douglas (1871–1948), a crofter.
+He was born in Elgin in northern Scotland, on 2 October 1921, and was the son of Robert Douglas (1871–1948), a crofter.
 He was educated at Elgin Academy.
-He studied Medicine at Glasgow University graduating BSc in 1941.
-In 1944 Glasgow University granted him MB ChB.
+He studied medicine at Glasgow University graduating BSc in 1941.
+In 1944, Glasgow University granted him MB ChB.

 From 1945 to 1948 he served as a Major in the Royal Army Medical Corps in the post-war re-establishment of Palestine and was Mentioned in Dispatches.

 After this period he worked in the Blood Coagulation Research Unit in Oxford with Robert Gwyn Macfarlane.
 Jointly they isolated and identified the condition now known as Haemophilia B, but then known as Christmas Disease after its first identified sufferer, Stephen Christmas.

-From 1953 he was a lecturer in Medicine at Glasgow University.
+From 1953, he was a lecturer in medicine at Glasgow University.
 In 1965 he was seconded to Nairobi University.
-In 1970 he was awarded the chair in Medicine at Aberdeen University.
+In 1970, he was awarded the chair in Medicine at Aberdeen University.

 In 1993, in his old age, he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Prof John Mallard, S C Frazer, Prof E M McGirr, H M Keir, Prof John Anderson Strong, Prof Hans Kosterlitz, I A McGregor, and F W Robertson.

-He died on 15 November 1998.
+He died on 15 November 1998, aged 77.